rtavenar/imongo/README.rst

 **This repository is a non-official fork of the IMongo project.**

+It differs from the official version in the following ways:

+* it works with Jupyter Books;
+* it does not prettify the outputs;
+* the install method described below is supposed to work properly.

 A MongoDB kernel for Jupyter.
 Mainly for educational purposes.

 This kernel wraps the Mongo shell using pexpect_ and was inspired by